TheHaeckelSociety/Athenia-api/UPGRADE.md

 ### Unit Tests

 * code/tests/Unit/Models/Organization/OrganizationTest.php - Added new tests for all new relations added.
 It will be best to copy over and then run a compare.
-* code/tests/Unit/Models/User/ProfileImageTest.php - Test added organization relation
+* code/tests/Unit/Models/User/ProfileImageTest.php - Added organization relation test
 * code/tests/Unit/Validators/Subscription/PaymentMethodIsOwnedByUserValidatorTest.php - Removed.
 * code/tests/Unit/Validators/Subscription/PaymentMethodIsOwnedByEntityValidatorTest.php - Added to replace the previously replaced validator.